kraken55/learning-computer-science/README.md

 # learning-computer-science
-Github repo to track my personal journey of learning computer science and programming
+Congratulations!
+You have successfully stumbled upon my secret little GitHub repo which I created for the sole purpose of keeping track of my learning journey.
+My name is kraken55, and I started learning computer science and programming a few weeks ago.
+I want to be able to write complex, actually useful software, and eventually, I would like to get a job in this field.